Giving people with disabilities more independence and financial security.

 The West Virginia State Treasurer’s Office administers WVABLE, a program designed to give people with disabilities more independence and financial security.

 WVABLE is made possible by the Achieving a Better Life Experience in West Virginia Act, also known as the West Virginia ABLE Act.
-Once the program is launched in early 2018, individuals with disabilities will be able to save and invest up to $15,000 per year without losing eligibility for public benefit programs such as Medicaid and Supplemental Security Income (SSI).
-Individuals who developed disabilities before the age of 26 may be eligible to open an account.
+The program allows individuals with disabilities the ability to save and invest up to $16,000 per year without losing eligibility for public benefit programs such as Medicaid and Supplemental Security Income (SSI).
+Individuals who developed a disability before the age of 26 may be eligible to open an account.